Stage 1 · Context & Problem Discovery

 Stage 2 · Research & Ideation

-We began by conducting surveys and contextual inquiries to understand existing behaviors and motivations.
-Many participants mentioned using messaging apps or spreadsheets to organize donations, which are methods that were inconsistent and prone to delay.
-Using affinity diagramming and journey mapping, we distilled insights into key opportunity areas:
+We began by conducting surveys, contextual inquiries, and interviews to understand existing behaviors, operational rhythms, and motivations.
+Many participants mentioned relying on informal communication tools or ad hoc tracking methods that were inconsistent and often caused delays.
+Using affinity diagramming and journey mapping, we distilled our research into several opportunity areas.

-• Transparency: Help donors and nonprofits visualize their collective environmental impact.
+• Transparency: Help restaurants and nonprofits visualize their collective environmental and community impact.

 Stage 1 · Context & Problem Discovery

-Targ originated from a class project aiming to address inefficiencies in food donation logistics.
-Through initial research and stakeholder mapping, we identified a gap between restaurants that generate surplus food and local nonprofits struggling with coordination and delivery.
-Our interviews with restaurant owners, servers, and chefs revealed three recurring pain points:
+Targ originated from a class project aimed at addressing inefficiencies in food donation logistics.
+Through early research and stakeholder mapping, we identified a gap between restaurants that generate surplus food and local nonprofits that often struggle with coordination, timely communication, and delivery support.
+Our interviews with restaurant owners, servers, and chefs revealed several recurring pain points that shaped the foundation of our direction.

-• Lack of real-time coordination between donors and recipients.
+• Lack of real-time coordination between donors, food banks, and volunteer drivers.

-• Limited visibility into the environmental impact of donations.
+• Limited visibility into the environmental and operational impact of each donation.

 How might we streamline food donation logistics to reduce waste while empowering communities to act sustainably?